ewaldmire/ascender/docs/docsite/rst/administration/instances.rst

 Click **Instances** from the left side navigation menu to access the Instances list.

 .. image:: ../common/images/instances_list_view.png
-    :alt: List view of instances in climber
+    :alt: List view of instances in ascender
     :width: 1400px

 The Instances list displays all the current nodes in your topology, along with relevant details: